 Nine people who have made amazing charitable donations

-Prof Bell Burnell believes that these under-represented groups who will benefit from her generous donation will bring new ideas to the field of physics.
+When she was awarded a major science prize, Prof Dame Jocelyn Bell Burnell - one of the UK's leading astronomers - said she was going to give away the £2.3 million winnings.
+She wanted the money to go towards paying for women, under-represented ethnic minorities and refugee students to become physics researchers.
+She won the sum as part of a Breakthrough Prize for the discovery of radio pulsars.
 She told BBC News: "I don't want or need the money myself and it seemed to me that this was perhaps the best use I could put to it."
 She says herself says she felt "overawed" at university because she was a woman and also from Northern Ireland, but that the fact she was in the minority helped her come up with fresh ideas.